senthilsns/Design-Patterns/README.md

 9. Observer

-     Observer pattern, one object notifies other objects of any state changes.
+     Observer pattern(Notification,KVO), one object notifies other objects of any state changes.

+10. KVC

+     KVC is a form of coding that allows you to access an object’s properties indirectly, using strings to access them instead of the property’s accessors or instead of accessing the variables directly.